FAQs

 What are the Bootcamp outputs?

-The residency focuses less on producing a final product and more on fostering autonomy in creative processes and developing practical strategies for working with archives.
-The goals include joining an international network of artists, engaging with an updated selection of artists, references, and theories related to archives, as well as participating in hands-on exercises focused on archival work.
+The main output of the residency is fostering autonomy in creative processes and developing practical strategies for working with archives, rather than producing a final product.
+Additional outcomes include joining an international network of artists and forming collaborative connections, engaging with a carefully curated selection of essential archival references, key texts, and influential theories, and participating in hands-on exercises focused on archival work.